Brambles Limited Announces Quotation of New Securities on ASX - TipRanks.com

 - Explore ETFs TipRanks' users love and see what insights the ETF AI Analyst reveals about the ones you follow.

-Brambles Limited announced the application for the quotation of 3,606 ordinary fully paid securities on the Australian Securities Exchange (ASX).
-These securities are issued under an employee incentive scheme, indicating the company’s ongoing efforts to motivate and retain its workforce, which could positively impact its operational efficiency and market positioning.
+Brambles Limited announced the quotation of 30,417 ordinary fully paid securities on the Australian Securities Exchange (ASX) under the code BXB.
+These securities are issued under an employee incentive scheme, which reflects the company’s ongoing commitment to employee engagement and retention, potentially impacting its operational efficiency and market positioning.

 The most recent analyst rating on (AU:BXB) stock is a Buy with a A$28.00 price target.
 To see the full list of analyst forecasts on Brambles stock, see the AU:BXB Stock Forecast page.